Get Your Family Dispute Case Packet — Private, Fast, Affordable

 After months of fraught discussions, Jorge initiated arbitration in January 2023 to force a sale.
 Maria countered with a claim seeking to invalidate any forced sale, arguing their parents’ will indicated a desire to retain the property in the family.

-The Arbitration Process: The case was assigned to arbitrator Sylvia Park, a seasoned mediator known for her fairness.
+The Arbitration Process: The case was assigned to arbitrator the claimant, a seasoned mediator known for her fairness.
 Hearings took place over three sessions between February and April 2023, held at the Bakersfield Arbitration Center.
 Financial experts were called in to value the property under different scenarios.
 Jorge’s valuation reflected the immediate sale price of $500,000, while Maria’s expert emphasized the projected rental income exceeding $700,000 over five years.

 Tensions ran high as both siblings presented personal accounts of why their plan honored their parents’ legacy best.
 Jorge argued the family needed liquidity desperately to settle outstanding debts, while Maria insisted that selling now was short-sighted, risking family wealth.